Spiral (character): Fictional character biography

-Along with Mojo, Spiral was shown to have played a role in Betsy Braddock's physical appearance changing from that of a purple-haired Anglo-Saxon to an East Asian.
-Originally, it was believed that the two literally transformed Braddock's original European body to an Asian one, but it was revealed that Spiral (without Mojo's involvement) transferred the X-Man's mind into the body of the Japanese assassin Kwannon.
+Along with Mojo, Spiral played a role in Betsy Braddock's physical appearance changing from that of a purple-haired Anglo-Saxon to an East Asian.
+Originally, it was believed that the two literally transformed Braddock's original European body to an Asian one, but it was revealed that Spiral had swapped her consciousness with that of Kwannon, a Japanese assassin.
 She also merged the two women's minds and genetic structures, giving each of them personality traits and physical characteristics of the other, as well as halving Psylocke's telepathy between them.
-This led to much confusion as to which of the two was the real Elizabeth Braddock when Revanche first appeared.
-Other than malicious intent, Spiral's reasons for doing this (if any) are still unknown.